arnab132/Bellman-Ford-Algorithm-Python/README.md

 Following are the detailed steps for implementing the Bellman Ford Algorithm :

 Input: Graph and a source vertex - src
 Output: Shortest distance to all vertices from src.
-If there is a Negative weight cycle, then Shortest distances are not calculated, negative(-ve) weight cycle is reported.
+If there is a Negative weight cycle, then shortest distances are not calculated, negative(-ve) weight cycle is reported.

 1) This step initializes distances from the source to all Vertices as infinite and distance to the source itself as 0.
 Create an array dist[] of size |V| with all values as infinite except dist[src] where src is source vertex.